justinettj/Super-Fun-Demo/README.md

 ** bup bup ** \
 ***this is kinda like Discord*** \
 * bullet point? \
-I made a new branch! :3
+I made a new branch! :3 \
-Bonjour j m'appelle Justine ^^
+Bonjour j m'appelle Justine ^^ \
+Hellooooo the weather is nice today